Computer Setup (installations) for Code Club

 Modified

-In summary, you just need to get access to R and RStudio, preferably via a local installation, and optionally via the Ohio Supercomputer Center (OSC).
+In summary, you only need to be able to access to R and RStudio, preferably via a local installation, and optionally via the Ohio Supercomputer Center (OSC).

-If you run into issues or have questions, don’t hesitate to contact one of the organizers.
-You can also come to Code Club 15 minutes early, and one or more of the organizers should be there already.
+If you run into issues or have questions, don’t hesitate to contact one of the Code Club organizers.

 1 Install R